RoyalPineapple/iOSAccessibilityPathBug/README.md

 }
 ```

-**Why this works:** The global counter is tied to path object identity.
-Creating a new path object via `copy()` resets the counter to start from 1, ensuring the first (and only) call with that path object produces correct coordinates.
+**Why this works:** Tests confirm that when a new path object is created (via `copy()` or modification), the next conversion returns correct coordinates instead of accumulated values.
+Since each `accessibilityPath` call creates a fresh copy, each conversion is the first call for that CGPath object and returns correct coordinates.

 ## Running the Tests